Understanding CDL Training at GDA

 Your Guide to Becoming a Truck Driver: Part 3

 Updated May 16, 2023

 The next step in your quest to becoming a truck driver centers on the main portion of the training: going to CDL school.
 This is the part where you’re actually committing your financial resources to your new career ambitions and there’s no turning back.
 Due to this, we wanted to answer a few common questions people ask about the CDL training offered at GDA.
 You can find answers to those questions below:

 Trucking training generally runs between 6 and 12 weeks, depending on how intensive your sessions are and how much time you commit weekly.
 It is important to go through the entire course, and work hard to ensure you not just become familiar with the concepts of your CDL training, but that you master them.

 The second part is classroom work.
-In the classroom you learn the rules and regulations of driving a truck, so you are prepared once you get out on the road.
+In the classroom, you learn the rules and regulations of driving a truck, preparing for your time on the road.
 When all is said and done, the act of learning to drive is pretty worthless if you don’t know the limitations and rules that govern you while you’re out there.

 As a student, you must commit an equal amount of resources to learn both of these aspects of driving.
 Being out on the road and employed as a truck driver can negate itself if you’re constantly getting tickets and inspection violations while on the road.